HSF/hsf.github.io/_gsocproposals/2022/proposal_DEEPLENSE3.md

   * [Pranath Reddy](mailto:ml4-sci@cern.ch) (BITS Pilani Hyderabad)

-Please DO NOT contact mentors directly by email, and instead please send project inquiries to [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch) with Project Title in the subject and relevant mentors will get in touch with you.
+Please DO NOT contact mentors directly by email.
+Instead, please email [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch) with Project Title and include your CV and test results.
+The relevant mentors will then get in touch with you.

 ## Links